awsdocs/aws-lambda-developer-guide/doc_source/csharp-handler.md

 # AWS Lambda function handler in C\#<a name="csharp-handler"></a>

-The AWS Lambda function handler is the method in your function code that processes events\.
+The Lambda function *handler* is the method in your function code that processes events\.
 When your function is invoked, Lambda runs the handler method\.
 When the handler exits or returns a response, it becomes available to handle another event\.

 You define a Lambda function handler as an instance or static method in a class\.
 If you want access to the Lambda context object, it is available by defining a method parameter of type *ILambdaContext*, an interface you can use to access information about the current invocation, such as the name of the current function, the memory limit, execution time remaining, and logging\.